andre-ye/uni/docs/phil/phil-458/readings.md

 - God as the person of persons
 - (!!!) **Every intellectual comprehension of an object presupposes an emotional experience of value related to the object**

+Questions
+- What is the ontological status of the 'values' to which emotions point towards?
+Are they like the Aristotelian *materia prima*?
+Upon what basis do these 'values' have any ethical significance?
+- In which ways does Scheler depart from Husserl's method of analysis?
+Are Scheler's arguments apodictic?
+What role does speculation or arbitrary positing play in Scheler's arguments?
+On what basis does Scheler assert, for instance, the four strata of feeling-states, and on what basis can we validate them under the phenomenological frame?
+- How does Scheler make the bridge from the phenomenological to the ethical?
+Civilization may alienate ourselves from our emotional capacity for identification, but in what sense is this 'untrue' or 'wrong' if we stick with the phenomenological method?
+- What the fuck does Scheler mean by an emotive transcendental objectivism?

 ---

 ## *Being and Nothingness*, Jean-Paul Sartre